BrightspaceUI/actions/semantic-release/README.md

 * `DEFAULT_BRANCH` (default: `"main"`): name of the default release branch
 * `DRY_RUN` (default: `false`): Runs semantic-release with the `--dry-run` flag to simulate a release but not actually do one
 * `GITHUB_TOKEN`: Token to use to update version in 'package.json' and create GitHub release -- see section below on the release token for more details
+* `GITHUB_PRERELEASE` (default: `false`): Whether to create the GitHub Release as a pre-release while preserving normal semantic-release versioning for the release branch (see "GitHub Pre-releases" below)
 * `MINOR_RELEASE_WITH_LMS` (default: `false`): Automatically perform a minor release whenever the LMS release changes (requires `aws-access-key-id`, `aws-secret-access-key` and `aws-session-token` to be passed)
 * `NPM` (default: `false`): Whether or not to release as an NPM package (see "NPM Package Deployment" below for more info)
 * `NPM_TOKEN` (optional if `NPM` is `false` or publishing to CodeArtifact): Token to publish to NPM (see "NPM Package Deployment" below for more info)